ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 after quiet splash.

-Once the installation is done, remove the pendrive and reboot system
+Once the installation is done, remove the usb and reboot system

 Make sure security boot is disable